 You don’t want to end your career under a mountain of medical debt without any restitution.
 If you get hurt, take any legal advice you can.

-First off, be up front about what you did wrong.
+First off, be upfront about what you did wrong.
 It’s unlikely that what you did was intentionally malicious.
 Explain the circumstances, and offer an apology if one is warranted.
 If you can react positively to the situation, it shows your team that you’re still committed to their success.
 Be empathetic too.
-Use phrases like “I can understand how damaging this is” or “I recognise the impact of this mistake.”
+Use phrases like “I can understand how damaging this is” or “I recognize the impact of this mistake.”
 Let people know that you get it and that you’re sorry.